Does Transliteration Help Multilingual Language Modeling?: Introduction

 \section{Introduction}

 In the last few years, we have seen impressive advances in many NLP tasks.
 These advances have been primarily led by the availability of large representative corpora and improvement in the architecture of large language models.
 While improving model architectures, training methods, regularization techniques, etc., can help advance the state of NLP in general, the unavailability of large, diverse corpora is the bottleneck for most languages \citep{joshi-etal-2020-state}.
-Here we focus on the issue of diverse writing scripts used by closely related languages that may prevent MLLMs from learning good cross-lingual representations.
-For example, the Indo-Aryan family of languages uses at least six different scripts among them.
+Thus to inclusively advance the state of NLP across languages, it is crucial to develop techniques for training MLLMs that can extract the most out of existing multilingual corpora.
+Here, we focus on the issue of diverse writing scripts used by closely related languages that may prevent MLLMs from learning good cross-lingual representations.
 Previous papers \citep{Pfeiffer2021UNKsEA} have noted that low-resource languages that use unique scripts tend to have very few tokens representing them at the tokenizer.
 As a result, these languages tend to have more \textit{UNK}nown tokens, and the words in these languages tend to be more split up by sub-word tokenizers.
 Often we can easily transliterate from one script to another using rule-based systems.
 For example, there are established standards that can be used to transliterate Greek (ISO 843), Cyrillic (ISO 9), Indic scripts (ISO 15919), and Thai (ISO 11940) to the Latin script.

-In this paper, We focus on the Indo-Aryan language family and empirically measure the effect of transliteration on the downstream performance of MLLMs.
-The linguistic relatedness in the Indo-Aryan language family is discussed in appendix~\ref{sec:indo-aryan}.
+In this paper, we focus on the Indic languages, which have the highest script diversity in the world.
+Many South Asian and Southeast Asian languages are intimately connected linguistically, historically, phonologically \citep{littell-etal-2017-uriel} and phylogenetically.
+However, due to different scripts, it is difficult for MLLMs to fully exploit this shared information.
+Among the Indic languages we considered in this study we encounter eleven different scripts.
+These are shown in Table~\ref{table-pr-dt}.
+Nevertheless, these scripts have shared ancestry from the ancient Brahmic script \citep{Hockett1997, Coningham1996} and have similar structures that we can easily use to transliterate them to a common script.
+Also, many of these languages heavily borrow from Sanskrit, and due to its influence, many words are shared among these languages.
+Therefore, due to their relatedness and highly diverse script barrier, the Indic languages presents a unique opportunity to analyze the effects of transliteration on MLLMs.